ignlg/pingkeeper/README.md

 [![Build Status](https://travis-ci.org/ignlg/pingkeeper.svg?branch=master)](https://travis-ci.org/ignlg/pingkeeper)

 Launch a network-related command and monitor network with ping.
-If network fails, kill command and run again.
+On network failure, kill and run it again.
 Optionally monitor that the command is permanently running.

 ## Flow chart